jonnonz1/nz-statute-book/acts/public/2004/corrections-act-2004.md

 (1) A specified agency that enters into an information sharing agreement under section 182D with another specified agency is authorised to disclose to that agency any personal information about a child sex offender, but only if the disclosure is for, or relates to, a purpose listed in subsection (3).
 (2) Nothing in subsection (1) limits the operation of the Privacy Act 1993 or section 182 of this Act.
 (3) The purposes for which personal information about a child sex offender may be disclosed under an information sharing agreement between specified agencies are:
-  (a) to monitor compliance by the child sex offender with his or her release conditions (including conditions imposed under section 93 of the Sentencing Act 2002), detention conditions (if the offender is serving a sentence of imprisonment on home detention), conditions of a sentence of supervision, intensive supervision, community detention, or home detention (imposed under section 80A of the Sentencing Act 2002), post-detention conditions of a sentence of home detention, conditions of an extended supervision order, restrictions related to a public protection order under the Public Safety (Public Protection Orders) Act 2014, or requirements of a protective supervision order under the Public Safety (Public Protection Orders) Act 2014:
+  (a) to monitor compliance by the child sex offender with his or her release conditions (including conditions imposed under section 93 of the Sentencing Act 2002), conditions of a sentence of supervision, intensive supervision, community detention, or home detention (imposed under section 80A of the Sentencing Act 2002), post-detention conditions of a sentence of home detention, conditions of an extended supervision order, restrictions related to a public protection order under the Public Safety (Public Protection Orders) Act 2014, or requirements of a protective supervision order under the Public Safety (Public Protection Orders) Act 2014:
   (b) to manage the risk that the offender may commit further sexual offences against children:
   (c) to identify any increased risk that the offender may breach his or her conditions or will commit further sexual offences against children:
   (d) to facilitate the reintegration of the offender into the community.
 (4) Information disclosed for the purposes of this section may be disclosed prior to the offender’s release from prison.

 ### 182B Definition of child sex offender
-(1) For the purposes of section 182A, child sex offender means a person who— (a) has been convicted of a qualifying offence or a corresponding offence as defined in section 4 of the Child Protection (Child Sex Offender Government Agency Registration) Act 2016; and
+(1) For the purposes of section 182A, child sex offender means a person— (a) who has been convicted of a qualifying offence or a corresponding offence as defined in section 4 of the Child Protection (Child Sex Offender Government Agency Registration) Act 2016; and
-  (b) whose sentence for the relevant offence has not been quashed or otherwise set aside; and (c) who is subject to release conditions (including conditions imposed under section 93 of the Sentencing Act 2002), detention conditions (if the offender is serving a sentence of imprisonment on home detention), conditions of a sentence of supervision, intensive supervision, community detention, or home detention (imposed under section 80A of the Sentencing Act 2002), post-detention conditions of a sentence of home detention, or conditions of an extended supervision order.
+  (b) whose sentence for the relevant offence has not been quashed or otherwise set aside; and (c) who is subject to release conditions (including conditions imposed under section 93 of the Sentencing Act 2002), conditions of a sentence of supervision, intensive supervision, community detention, or home detention (imposed under section 80A of the Sentencing Act 2002), post-detention conditions of a sentence of home detention, or conditions of an extended supervision order.
 (2) However, a person is not a child sex offender for the purposes of section 182A if,— (a) since his or her latest conviction for a relevant offence, the offender has had a period during which he or she was not subject to any sentence for an offence and was not subject to release or post-detention conditions of any sort; and
   (b) the offender is not subject to an extended supervision order.